Importance of Pressure Vessel Corrosion Protection Materials

 Duplex Stainless Steel

-Duplex stainless steel combines the strength of ferritic steel with advanced pressure vessel corrosion protection properties of austenitic steel.
+Duplex stainless steel combines the strength of ferritic steel with corrosion resistance:

 Fiberglass Reinforced Plastic (FRP)